readyapi/cligenius/docs/help-cligenius.md

 ## Join the chat

-Join the 👥 <a href="https://discord.gg/VQjSZaeJmf" class="external-link" target="_blank">FastAPI and Friends Discord chat server</a> 👥 and hang out with others in the community.
+Join the 👥 <a href="https://discord.gg/VQjSZaeJmf" class="external-link" target="_blank">ReadyAPI and Friends Discord chat server</a> 👥 and hang out with others in the community.
 There's a `#cligenius` channel.

 !!! tip
     For questions, ask them in <a href="https://github.com/khulnasoft/cligenius/discussions/new?category=questions" class="external-link" target="_blank">GitHub Discussions</a>, there's a much better chance you will receive help there.